trike33/WEBPOK/README.md

 # WEBPOK

-Inner workings: Most the results(except for the crawling ones) are saved in memory inside a set, but with mode 4 you can save them to the master.json file and work later with them.
+Inner workings: Most the results(except for the crawling ones) are saved in memory inside a set, but with mode 4 you can save them to the `master.json` file and work later with them.

-If you do not want to test it out before using it, I've included a sample website which is the one that I used for testing and developing of WEBPOK.
+If you do want to test it out before using it, I've included a sample website which is the one that I used for testing and developing of WEBPOK.
 Please note that you will get better results if you run the website with: `sudo python3 -m http.server 80`, the port does not matter, but the directory listing for example, will help you get better intial results.

-all of the async features currently include an await statement used for throttling but you can simply comment it out ;)
+All of the async features currently include an `await` statement of 2 seconds used for throttling but you can simply comment it out ;)

 ## Modules

 ### Module 1: Snorlax Snooze

 It is a module designed to search for sensitive information.
 This search is structured in 2 priority levels, ranging from 1(less important) to 2(most important).
-It is important to keep in mind that priority 1 can take a while to complete if it has a lot of URLs to check, its search if performed through regular expressions.
+It is important to keep in mind that priority 1 can take a while to complete if it has a lot of URLs to check, its search is performed through regular expressions.

 ![](https://github.com/trike33/WEBPOK/blob/main/repo_images/snorlax.png)